IVSoftware/barcode-scanner-02/README.md

-You're on the right track, only what I find easier than a Keyboard Hook is to implement `IMessageFilter` on the main form.
+I think you're on the right track, only what I find easier than a Keyboard Hook is to implement [IMessageFilter](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.imessagefilter) on the main form.
 This scheme uses a watchdog timer that acts as a rate detector so that it can distinguish a human entering keystrokes (slower) from a barcode scanner entering keystrokes.

-So, this is how you can detect the scan but it doesn't *intercept* the keystrokes because doing so would swallow any slower human keystrokes.
+Here is one way to detect the scan but note that it doesn't *intercept* the keystrokes because doing so would swallow any slower human keystrokes.
 This means a focused `TextBox` is going to receive all of the keystrokes (e.g. "abc, def") but when you detect a scan all you have to do is string replace with the version you want.

     public partial class BarcodeScannerForm : Form, IMessageFilter {